-The name Ripafratta probably comes from the Latin "Ripa Fracta" which literally means "the broken river bank".
+The name "Ripafratta" is likely derived from the Latin "Ripa Fracta" which literally means "the broken river bank".
 As a matter of fact, the village arose along the Serchio River.

 The "Consorteria of the Da Ripafratta" (lit. the Cotery of the Da Ripafratta), a family of local lords, built the actual fortress and dedicated it to San Paolino (Saint Paolino), protector of Lucca.
 In fact, these local nobles were subordinate to Lucca's bishops.
 With the building of a real castle-like structure, the family intended to strengthen and extend its control over the territory of Ripafracta, located in a very strategic place for both land and river trade routes.

 It was precisely the imposition of taxes on trade routes by the Da Ripafratta lords that caused the first conflicts with the city of Lucca, who declared war on its unreliable vassals of Ripafratta in 1104 and conquered the fortress.
-The lords of Ripafratta, who did not have any possibility of a military reaction, called for the help of the nearby Republic of Pisa, a rising power in central Italy and on the Mediterranean sea, who had just come back from fighting in its Sardinia territory; Pisa's army fought Lucca back and took the fortress of Ripafratta.
-Lucca tried once more one year after, in 1105, but it was defeated yet again.
-The peace was obtained thanks to the imperial authority; it fixed the legitimacy of the taxes imposed by the lords of Ripafratta and it posed the place under the influence of Pisa.
+The lords of Ripafratta, who did not have any possibility of a military reaction, called in help for the nearby Republic of Pisa, a rising power in central Italy and on the Mediterranean sea, who had just come back from fighting in its Sardinia territory; Pisa's army fought Lucca back and took the fortress of Ripafratta.
+Lucca tried once more one year later, in 1105, but was defeated yet.
+The peace was obtained thanks to the imperial authority; it fixed the legitimacy of the taxes imposed by the lords of Ripafratta and placed it under the influence of Pisa.

 At least, for the moment.